Zantac Lawsuit – Heartburn Cancer Litigation | Ranitidine Cancer Lawsuit

 NDMA has the potential to cause cancerous tumors on the digestive system.
 In addition, there is also the risk of liver or kidney cancer.
 One of the first lawsuits that were filed was brought by a plaintiff who claims that Zantac caused prostate cancer, In addition, the product has also been connected to possible esophageal and throat cancer.

-If you have taken Zantac on a daily basis and have been diagnosed with cancer, you should consult with a personal injury attorney to learn of your legal rights.
+If you have taken Zantac on a daily basis and have been diagnosed with cancer, you should consult with a personal injury attorney who concentrates in Ranitidine Cancer Lawsuits to learn of your legal rights.
 You may be entitled to substantial financial compensation for the harm that you have suffered.
 Your consultation with the Zantac lawsuit attorney is free and you owe the Zantac class action attorney nothing unless they are able to help you recover financially for your injury.